 The Titan 12T is equipped with an integrated cooling fan that is effective during medium to high-speed operation.
 The gearbox is specially vented to cool the motor.

 Repetitive starting and stopping over short distances creates excess heat and will not allow the fan to cool the motor properly.
 For this type of driving, smaller pinion gears are recommended to reduce load on the motor.
-See the chart to the left.
+See the guide to the right.